Community & Social Investments

 How do I know these loans qualify for tax relief?

-All community and social loans have been brought to the platform by our specialist Sponsor, Community Chest Business Loans Ltd. They have conducted all necessary checks to make sure that each loan qualifies for the appropriate tax relief.
+All community and social loans have been brought to the platform by our specialist introducer, Community Chest Business Loans Ltd. They have conducted all necessary checks to make sure that each loan qualifies for the appropriate tax relief.
 Confirmation of the loan qualifying for tax relief will also be made in the information packs.

 Does ThinCats offer any tax advice?